UMN-BarleyOatSilphium/PopVar/README.md

 ## Introduction

-To make progress in breeding, populations should have a favorable mean and high genetic variance \[@Bernardo2010\].
-These two parameters can be combined into a single measure called the usefulness criterion
-\[@Schnell1975\], visualized in Figure 1.
+To make progress in breeding, populations should have a favorable mean and high genetic variance (Bernardo 2010).
+These two parameters can be combined into a single measure called the usefulness criterion (Schnell and Utz 1975), visualized in Figure 1.

 ![Figure 1.
 Visualization of the mean, genetic variance, and superior progeny mean of a single population.](vignettes/figures/figure1.png)